• Home

 2020 Contracted with KDADS for Administrative Case Management

-2024 Area Agencies on Aging are no longer designated as the Aging and Disability Resource Center, and the services are separated.
+2024 Area Agencies on Aging are no longer the ADRC

-Services to older Kansans, age 60 and older and their caregivers to age in place.
-Includes personal care, legal services, nutrition services, and other individualized services based on an assessment of need
+Services to older Kansans, age 60 and older and their caregivers, to age in place.
+Includes information, referral and assistance, personal care, legal services, nutrition services, health and wellness programs, and other services based on an assessment of need.

 Caregiver Services